 - Mobile wallet deposit

 If you decide to send money to a mobile wallet app like Tigo or PayMaya, you can send up to $500 at once.
-As of January 2019, this delivery option is only available in five countries.
+This delivery method is only available for select nations.

 - The largest money transfer service in the world